 Procedures for Complaint

 The attendance of an orientation meeting is mandatory for all CD students every semester.
 This meeting is always scheduled on the last Friday before the start of classes.
-If you were not able to attend the mandatory Spring 2013 orientation, be sure to make an appointment with an advisor to go over any information you might have missed.
+If you were not able to attend the mandatory Spring 2015 orientation, be sure to make an appointment with an advisor to go over any information you might have missed.
 You will be expected to know the information disseminated at orientation.
-Below are a few highlights:

 In order to advance in the academic sequence, the student must maintain the following:

 - An overall C average (2.0 GPA) for the program

 - Letter grade of C– or better in CD 660, 668, and 651 in the first semester of the CD program